-Step 6 After configuration, you can access and manage the DVR by your mobile phone or by the website (www.hik-connect.com).

-For the iOS users, please scan the QR code below to download the Hik-Connect application for the subsequent operations.
+- Step 5 Click Apply to save the settings. - Step 6 After configuration, you can access and manage the DVR by your mobile phone or by the website (www.hik-connect.com). - For the iOS users, please scan the QR code below to download the Hik-Connect application for the subsequent operations.